-Gantry cranes are huge cranes that sit at dockside for lifting containers from ships.
+Gantry cranes are huge cranes that sit at the dockside to lift containers from ships.
 They can move up and down a dock, but generally they are fixed in one location.
 The cost of these can run into the millions, so most operators can only marvel at the statistics before looking for other alternatives.

-Although gantry cranes are widely used in ports, there are smaller, rail-mounted or rubber tyre gantry cranes available that can be used for lifting and stacking shipping containers in container depots and other medium-to-high volume locations.
+Although gantry cranes are widely used in ports, there are smaller, rail-mounted or rubber tyre gantry cranes available that can be used for lifting, moving, and stacking shipping containers in container depots and other medium-to-high volume locations.

 Straddle carriers come in a range of sizes, and like the gantry crane, lift containers from the top.
 They are mobile on-site and are able to move shipping containers about with ease, however, due to their size and weight they need to operate on reinforced concrete surface.

 Smaller straddle carriers, called a "mini straddle", are sometimes used by importers, exporters and container depots handling low - medium container volumes.

 A reach stacker is a fast and efficient option for handling containers.
 Capable of lifting very heavy containers, a reach stacker can move single containers around on site, transfer containers between the ground, the stack, rail wagons and chassis and - depending on the model - stack up to 2 - 3 containers high and deep.